 The Connecticut men are national champions for the fifth time since 1999, solidifying themselves as the most dominant program in the modern era.

-When it comes to discussing college basketball 'blue bloods,' Connecticut usually gets left out.
+When it comes to discussing college basketball 'blue bloods,' usually gets left out.
 Historically, programs like UCLA, North Carolina, and Duke boast superior resumes, and rank above the Huskies in terms of college basketball royalty.

 After winning its fifth national title in since 1999 on Monday night, the program built by Jim Calhoun - and continued by Dan Hurley - undoubtedly belongs alongside the kings of college basketball.
 No men's program has more championships that UConn in the last quarter-century.

 Let’s take a look at where Connecticut now ranks among the all-time great men's programs.

 There are 36 schools which have won at least one national title, with just 15 of those lifting multiple championships.

 The most successful program in men's tournament history is UCLA, having won 11 championships.
 However, the Bruins won 10 of those 11 titles during a dominant spell in the 1960s and 70s, with their last triumph coming in 1995.

 Kentucky follows with eight championships, the last of which came in 2012 when current Los Angeles Lakers star Anthony Davis led them to glory.